-Song Castle, my latest novel, was published this April (2018).
+Song Castle, my latest novel, was published April 2018.

 However demanding it might have been writing 100,000+ words of fiction – however many days one has spent tap-tapping away at that computer keyboard whilst others go out for long country walks or drinks – the moment you relinquish the work to the editors, despondency sets in.
 Not the elation one might imagine on having completed a year’s worth of writing at all: despondency.
 You just want to be back at your desk getting stuck into a great new idea.
 So it was that, after Roebuck was published, I was soon out hungrily roaming around for the inspiration for novel two.
 After all, novel ideas rarely descend upon you whilst you are reclining on the sofa with a whisky (more’s the pity).

 It was winter 2016.
 Everywhere I went, there was that January-February-March colourlessness to the world.
 A London pub with friends, a hike alone over the Brecon Beacons: colourless.
 I wanted to be writing again but I was not feeling it.
 I was feeling the drabness and the dampness, but no inspiration.
 I extended the Brecons trip to take in more of Wales: after all, I had come out here to get an idea for a book and I was damned if I was going to leave without one.
 I headed west: along the pale flanks of the mynydds (hilly moors) to Llandovery, west again into Pembrokeshire, dallying on coves gouged out below the purple cliffs, up to Cardigan, where they had just got through restoring the 12th century castle there after decades of neglect.
 Glen Johnson, the Welsh historian, was there, and we got chatting about all things Welsh and medieval.

 Cardigan Castle, back in the day (1176), was where the first ever Eisteddfod was recorded as taking place: